MetaID-Labs/metaid-parser/README.md

 What is metaid-parser?
 ----------------------
-This is a tool designed for parsing Metaid data.
+This is a tool designed for parsing MetaID data.
 It can parse transaction data from the blockchain into an object, making it convenient for subsequent operations.
-By referencing this tool, you can create your own Metaid transaction data parsing tool.
+By referencing this tool, you can create your own MetaID transaction data parsing tool.

 How to use metaid-parser?
 -------------------------